PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

     * The SD card device file in `/dev`, probably as `/dev/sdX` for some letter `X` (for example, `/dev/sdd`).
     * Device files for its partitions `/dev/sdXN` for the same letter `X` and some numbers `N` (for example, `/dev/sdd1` and `/dev/sdd2`).

-    In the commands below, replace `/dev/sdX` with the device file name for the SD card _without_ a number at the end.
+    Replace `/dev/sdX` in the commands below with the device file name for the SD card **without** a number at the end.
 You can use `lsblk` to identify the name of the SD card device.
 1. Ensure that none of the micro SD card's partitions are mounted by running:
     ```
     sudo umount /dev/sdX*